Fall 2023/Spring 2024

 In the spring semester, first-year HCOL students then continue on to a new selection of special topics courses, which fulfill either one of the University's two diversity course requirements (D1 or D2) or the Sustainability requirement (SU).
 Spring semester courses build on the writing-intensive experience from HCOL 1000 and additionally introduce students to public speaking and collaborative group work.

-Through these courses, students become well-acquainted with Honors College faculty and students.
-By living with fellow honors students, attending plenary lectures, social hours, and other events, students share ideas and build an exciting intellectual community.
+Through these first-year courses, students become well-acquainted with each other and the Honors College faculty.
+By living with fellow honors students, and attending social hours and other events, they create together an exciting intellectual community.